AyikeLoremaster/Map-of-the-World-of-Ayike/README.md

 README.md: You're looking at it right now.
 Self-explanatory.

 Nations: Within this folder are folders for individual nations.
 Currently only has folders for the flags of Xiongmao, Inurakun, Hakin, Melrakkia, and a folder for the Constitution of the Republic of Zootopia.
+Xiongmao's folder also has the flags of Yetu and Milu.
 Feel free to add your own stuff here!